How to Build a Machine Learning Model: A Beginner-Friendly Guide (2024)

 - DataRobot: An automated machine learning platform that automates the entire model building process, from data preprocessing to model deployment.
 Focuses on providing understandable AI insights.

 - Google AutoML: Part of Google Cloud Platform, provides a suite of automated machine learning tools for building custom models.
-Integrates seamlessly with other Google Cloud services.
+Integrates with other Google Cloud services.

 - Obviously.AI: Connects to any database and allows for quick model generation that includes a shareable report.